 Your doctor can diagnose basal cell nevus syndrome.
-He or she will ask you about your health history, if you have been diagnosed with cancer, and if there is a history of the disease in your family.
+They will ask you about your health history, including if you have been diagnosed with cancer, and if there is a history of the disease in your family.
 Your doctor will also perform a physical exam to see if you have any of the following:

 - keratocystic odontogenic tumors